Amegatron/minecraft-fisher/README.md

 back to the game itself and overall make sure the game window is in the foreground.
 This is needed because in vanilla Minecraft client, the game starts showing the menu as soon as you Alt-Tab so anything else, in fact hiding the picture of the game and stopping to receive any controls for a character.
 But you can still make your own experiments if the bot works with "no-alt-tab" mods.
-Thought I haven't tested that, it should theoretically work.
+Though I haven't tested that, it should theoretically work.

 And that's it.
 In case you need to temporary alt-tab anyway, the bot may get stuck.
 In this case you can just manually "fix" the state by just grabbing the bobber back if it was in water, and the bot shall continue.